libsdl-org/SDL/docs/README-migration.md

 }
 ```

-Removed SDL_SensorGetDataWithTimestamp(), if you want timestamps for the sensor data, you should use the sensor_timestamp member of SDL_SENSORUPDATE events.
+Removed SDL_SensorGetDataWithTimestamp(), if you want timestamps for the sensor data, you should use the timestamp member of SDL_SENSORUPDATE events.

 The following functions have been renamed: